Skip advert

 Read full review

 The Hyundai i10 is a seriously impressive machine.
 It’s handily sized for urban areas, but (unlike many other city cars) comes with five doors and five seats as standard and has plenty of interior space.
-While you can get versions with extremely generous standard equipment, prices do rise steadily as you creep up the range, so ask yourself whether you really need niceties like heated seats and privacy glass.
+While versions are available with extremely generous equipment lists, prices do rise steadily as you creep up the range, so ask yourself whether you really need niceties like heated seats and privacy glass.

-If you can manage without a touchscreen and rear speakers, you can buy an entry-level SE model for just over £15,000.
-You still get a very well-built car, and one that comes with one of the best warranties in the business, running for five years with no mileage limit.
+The range kicks off with the i10 Advance, which comes with an eight-inch infotainment touchscreen, air conditioning, a rear view camera and more – all for around £16,000.
+Whichever model you pick, you still get a very well-built car, and one that comes with one of the best warranties in the business, running for five years with no mileage limit.

 Toyota Aygo X hatchback review